er4700345-coder/eed-computation-model/README.md

 - Total measurements: **1,050**

 **Result:**
 - Zero non-trivial identical triplets observed
 - Near-matches diverge in at least one dimension
 - Divergence increases with scale

 ---

+## Methodology

+See `experiments/methodology.md` for measurement definitions and testing procedure.

+---

 ## Interpretation

-This suggests that entropy, energy, and causal depth are not independent variables, but are structurally coupled in computation.
+This suggests that entropy (ΔS), energy (E), and causal depth (D) are not independent variables, but structurally coupled in computation.

 ---